Do you want to force users to use a strong password on your WordPress site?

 Luckily, you can use a WordPress plugin to force your users to create a strong password when creating an account on your WordPress website.

-First thing you need to do is install and activate the plugin.
+The first thing you need to do is install and activate the plugin.
 For more details, see our guide on how to install a WordPress plugin.

 Upon activation, go to Security » Setup to choose your security settings.
 There’s a setup wizard that will walk you through configuring the security plugin for your needs.